 I have learned that you can do it ALL right and still not lose weight.
 I thought for years that if I ate whole vs processed foods, counted macros, could find a way to measure my BG as an individual and keep it in a normal range that there would have to be weight loss – not necessarily!!
 This has helped me know how to track my BG with the DDF.
 So, there is another piece to the puzzle.
 (Karen)

 During these 30 days, I figured out how to go from OMAD to something more like TMAD.
-I feel empowered knowing that I can have more control over my blood glucose simply by paying attention to when I eat.
+I have learned how empowered I feel, knowing that I can have more control over my blood glucose simply by paying attention to when I eat.
 I have learned that all those “healthy” snacks that I thought I needed are not required.
+I have also learned what a big help hydration is for me.
 (Jona)

 I have learned how vital protein is to my first meal of the day, especially if I want to eat again.
 I don’t need to snack.
 I’ve also discovered how little I need to eat in one day.
 (Elizabeth)